antonellobenincasa/referencia-ImportaYAia-python/replit.md

 ### UI/UX Decisions
 The frontend is a React application built with Vite, TypeScript, and Tailwind CSS.
 It features a complete Spanish localization for the Ecuador market, a responsive mobile-first design, and interactive components like a quote request form, CRM dashboard with stats, a centralized messages inbox, and a reports page with date range pickers.

-**NELLOGISTICS Corporate Identity**: Modern tech-forward branding with Aqua Flow (#14B8A6 teal) as primary color, Velocity Green (#84CC16 lime) as accent, and Inter font family for clean typography.
-Complete Corporate Identity Manual available in `NELLOGISTICS_Corporate_Identity_Manual.md`.
+**IntegralCargoSolutions ICS Corporate Identity**: Modern tech-forward branding with Aqua Flow (#14B8A6 teal) as primary color, Velocity Green (#84CC16 lime) as accent, and Inter font family for clean typography.
+Complete Corporate Identity Manual available in `IntegralCargoSolutions_Corporate_Identity_Manual.md`.

 ### Technical Implementation
 -   **Backend**: Django 4.2.7 + Django REST Framework 3.14.0